Introduction

 How to Select a Model

-When Building an Assignment
+When Building an Agent

-- Open the assignment you’re building or editing
+Open the agent you’re building or editing.

-- Find the Model selection option in the configuration
+Find the Model selection option in the configuration.

-- Choose from the available models
+Choose from the available models.

-- Save your changes
+Save your changes.

 Changing Models Later

-- Edit the configuration
+Edit the configuration

-- Select a different model
+Select a different model

-- Save and test the changes
+Save and test the changes.

 Choosing the Right Model